prasenjitb1234/taskmanagement01/README.md

 ## Overview

 <p>This is a task management web application designed to streamline the management of tasks.
-Built using Java with the Spring Boot framework, JPA for data persistence, Thymeleaf for server-side rendering, and MySQL as the database, this application provides a user-friendly interface to perform basic CRUD (Create, Read, Update, Delete) operations on tasks.
+Built using Java with the Spring Boot framework, JPA for data persistence, Thymeleaf for server-side rendering, and MySQL as the database, this application provides a user-friendly interface to perform  CRUD (Create, Read, Update, Delete) operations on tasks.
 The application also incorporates validation mechanisms to ensure data integrity.</p>

 ## Features